-When the Canada hotel quarantine scheme was first announced, Trudeau said the average price travellers could expect to pay for a three night stay was approximately $2,000 CAD.
+When the Canada hotel quarantine scheme was first announced, Trudeau said the average price travelers could expect to pay for a three-night stay was approximately $2,000 CAD.
 Health Minister Patty Hajdu summarized the costs as including “costs associated with the room, food, cleaning, infection prevention and control measures, and security as well as transportation,” according to the CBC.

 “Unless there are some serious or aggravating circumstances where the public safety is at risk, we are not…detaining individuals who are not complying with the regulations under the Quarantine Act,” said Akhil Mooken, a spokesperson for Peel Regional Police in an interview with the National Post.

 A Feb.
 23 article in the Globe and Mail blasted the Canada hotel quarantine protocol because inbound travelers were required to find their own way to their quarantine hotel.
 “There is no comprehensive, controlled plan for moving international travellers from the airport to their quarantine hotels.
 They can take their own cars if they are parked at the airport and also pinky promise not to stop anywhere along the way.
 Or they can take taxis or limousines and potentially expose a new person on the route,” states the article.